Typical Venezuelan Food

 PASTA: It is said that Venezuela is the second country in the world for pasta - after Italy of course

-PERICO: It is the Venezuelan Caribbean type of scrambled eggs with onions and tomatoes.
-It is usually be eaten at breakfast time - especially as a filling of the arepa or alone with bread.
+PERICO: It is the Venezuelan type of scrambled eggs with onions and tomatoes.
+It is usually eaten at breakfast time - especially as a filling of the arepa or alone with bread.